rangle/angular-training-slides/slides/src/content/unit-testing.md

 });
 ```

+---

+## Creating and Injecting the Mock Object

-We then create a spy for its `get` method and return an observable similar to what the real Http service would do and instantiate the service.
+- We then create a spy for its `get` method
+- Return an observable similar to what the real `Http` service would
+- Then instantiate the service

 ```ts
   spyOn(mockHttp, 'get').and.returnValue(Observable.of({